 Just when you think you’re getting your finances in order and want to apply for a new line of credit, a vehicle repossession from long ago can come back to bite you.
-What happens after your vehicle is repossessed, and how does it affect your credit moving forward?
+What happens after your vehicle is repossessed, and how does it affect your credit report and credit score moving forward?

-What happens after your repossessed car is sold?
+What happens after the sale of your car?

 Once the lender sells a repossessed vehicle, you’ll receive a letter that includes the vehicle’s sale price and any remaining balance owed on the loan.
 This letter is called a deficiency notice.

 Whether you owe the deficient balance or not, collectors must follow the Fair Debt Collection Practices Act when they contact you about debt.
-Consumers have rights, whether the balance is owed or not.
+Borrowers have rights, whether the balance is owed or not.

-After a period of time, the lender may choose to file suit against the consumer for the deficient balance.
+After a period of time, the lender may choose to file a lawsuit against the borrower for the deficient balance.
 If the lawsuit is ignored by the consumer, a default judgment will be entered against the consumer.